How Many Is Too Many?

 - Accident analysis to fix the system, not the blame – Remember the underlying reason for having a strong safety culture.
 It’s not for financial gains or PR reasons.
 It is because a zero-incident culture assures an employee that their company is committed to their safety and health.
 Therefore, the goal when analyzing an accident should not be to determine who to blame, but rather, what – to glean what is broken in the current system, and what changes can be made to prevent future accidents.
 It is important to have the mindset that there is always room for improvement with current workplace safety policies.

 - Safety Committees and/or Teams – The importance of having a group of people devoted to safety management cannot be understated.
 Understandably, those in other management roles may not have safety at the top of mind when performing or planning a given task or project.
 A safety manager or committee can provide the extra scrutiny necessary to ensure occupational safety.

 - Inspection and Job Hazard Analysis Programs – Safety programs to proactively identify workplace hazards would be key functions of the safety committees.
 Like accident analysis, they should be performed with the intention of repairing the safety process, not disciplining an employee.
 Frequent inspections eliminate unsafe practices before they manifest in the form of workplace accidents or injuries.

 - Accountability/Compliance Systems That Do Not Tie Discipline to Accidents – A theme should be emerging here: a zero-incident culture is effective because it uses proactive strategies and practices to prevent future accidents, instead of acting reactively to past ones.
-The key with ensuring compliance and accountability is identifying unsafe acts that need to be eliminated, and then finding ways to manage them.
-The most effective safety management solutions invite collaboration, communication and understanding between employees and leadership.
+The key to ensuring compliance and accountability is identifying unsafe acts that need to be eliminated and then finding ways to manage them.
+The most effective safety management solutions invite collaboration, communication, and understanding between employees and leadership.

 Implementing Technology to Optimize Safety